jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 ```
 ![image](https://github.com/jckkrr/half_of_australian_airports_were_busier_during_pandemic/assets/69304112/90448deb-6c08-4f30-9f2e-6a4db05d9d1a)

-This basic function meant the data collection process could then automated, making it quick, effiecent and repeatable.
-But first, we needed to know all the country's ICAO codes.
+After building this basic function, it meant the data collection process could then be automated, making it quick, effiecent and repeatable.

+To do that though, required access to all the country's ICAO codes.

 ### Automating the data collection